A Veteran’s Resume and Job Hunting Guide

 [email protected]

-789 Third Street, Augusta, Georgia 12345
+789 Third Street, Augusta, GA 12345

 Profile

-A Network Security Analyst with over eight years of experience identifying threats and finding workable solutions.
+A network security analyst with over eight years of experience identifying threats and finding workable solutions.
 A proven track record of mitigating cybersecurity threats and providing technical support to military personnel and civilians.

 Professional Experience